-New Awards!
-Congratulations to the newest cohort of Research on Emerging Technologies for Teaching and Learning (RETTL, formerly Cyberlearning) award recipients.
+Recent Awards!
+Congratulations to the Research on Emerging Technologies for Teaching and Learning (RETTL, formerly Cyberlearning) award recipients.
 Welcome to the Center for Integrative Research in Computing and Learning Sciences (CIRCLS) community!

 - Digitally Inoculating Viewers Against Visual Misinformation With a Perceptual Training